Rithik556/Logistics_Management_System_using_MySQL/README.md

 # Logistics_Management_System_using_MySQL
 This MySQL-based logistics management system models real-world shipping operations.
 It includes tables for ships, cargo, ports, routes, employees, and maintenance logs, enabling efficient tracking and analysis of maritime logistics data.

-# 🚢 Logistics Management System – MySQL Project

-This project implements a relational database model for managing the logistics of cargo shipping.
-It includes detailed records for ships, cargo, ports, ship routes, employees, and maintenance activities.

 ---

 ## 🧱 Database Overview